Lowe’s Companies (NYSE:LOW) Updates FY 2022 Earnings Guidance

-Several research firms have recently commented on LOW.
-Jefferies Financial Group reduced their price objective on Lowe’s Companies from $290.00 to $238.00 and set a buy rating for the company in a research note on Thursday.
-Gordon Haskett lowered Lowe’s Companies from a buy rating to an accumulate rating in a research note on Friday, May 6th.
-Loop Capital reduced their price objective on Lowe’s Companies from $240.00 to $190.00 in a research note on Tuesday, April 12th.
-JPMorgan Chase & Co. upped their target price on shares of Lowe’s Companies from $228.00 to $230.00 and gave the stock a neutral rating in a report on Thursday.
-Finally, Truist Financial dropped their target price on shares of Lowe’s Companies from $283.00 to $237.00 and set a buy rating for the company in a report on Thursday.
-One analyst has rated the stock with a sell rating, four have issued a hold rating and nineteen have issued a buy rating to the stock.
-According to MarketBeat, Lowe’s Companies currently has a consensus rating of Buy and an average target price of $246.14.
+A number of brokerages have commented on LOW.
+Evercore ISI began coverage on shares of Lowe’s Companies in a report on Tuesday, February 15th.
+They set an outperform rating for the company.
+Wedbush reduced their price objective on shares of Lowe’s Companies from $240.00 to $200.00 and set a neutral rating for the company in a research note on Thursday, May 19th.
+Telsey Advisory Group increased their price objective on shares of Lowe’s Companies from $275.00 to $285.00 and gave the stock an outperform rating in a research note on Thursday, February 24th.
+JPMorgan Chase & Co. increased their price objective on shares of Lowe’s Companies from $228.00 to $230.00 and gave the stock a neutral rating in a research note on Thursday, May 19th.
+Finally, Gordon Haskett cut shares of Lowe’s Companies from a buy rating to an accumulate rating in a research note on Friday, May 6th.
+Two investment analysts have rated the stock with a sell rating, three have assigned a hold rating and sixteen have issued a buy rating to the company.
+According to MarketBeat, Lowe’s Companies presently has a consensus rating of Buy and a consensus target price of $243.84.

 The company also recently announced a quarterly dividend, which was paid on Wednesday, May 4th.
-Shareholders of record on Wednesday, April 20th were issued a $0.80 dividend.
+Stockholders of record on Wednesday, April 20th were paid a $0.80 dividend.
 This represents a $3.20 annualized dividend and a dividend yield of 1.70%.
 The ex-dividend date was Tuesday, April 19th.
-Lowe’s Companies’s dividend payout ratio is 26.73%.
+Lowe’s Companies’s dividend payout ratio is currently 26.08%.

-Hedge funds have recently modified their holdings of the business.
-Camden National Bank lifted its stake in shares of Lowe’s Companies by 17.1% during the 4th quarter.
-Camden National Bank now owns 2,291 shares of the home improvement retailer’s stock worth $368,000 after purchasing an additional 335 shares during the last quarter.
-Morgan Stanley lifted its stake in shares of Lowe’s Companies by 3.7% during the 2nd quarter.
-Morgan Stanley now owns 5,670,692 shares of the home improvement retailer’s stock worth $1,099,945,000 after purchasing an additional 201,647 shares during the last quarter.
-Heritage Wealth Advisors lifted its stake in shares of Lowe’s Companies by 20.3% during the 4th quarter.
-Heritage Wealth Advisors now owns 9,885 shares of the home improvement retailer’s stock worth $2,555,000 after purchasing an additional 1,667 shares during the last quarter.
-EverSource Wealth Advisors LLC purchased a new stake in shares of Lowe’s Companies during the 4th quarter worth $460,000.
-Finally, NEXT Financial Group Inc lifted its stake in shares of Lowe’s Companies by 61.2% during the 4th quarter.
-NEXT Financial Group Inc now owns 2,366 shares of the home improvement retailer’s stock worth $612,000 after purchasing an additional 898 shares during the last quarter.
-Institutional investors and hedge funds own 75.46% of the company’s stock.
+Institutional investors and hedge funds have recently made changes to their positions in the company.
+Covestor Ltd raised its stake in shares of Lowe’s Companies by 74.6% in the first quarter.
+Covestor Ltd now owns 295 shares of the home improvement retailer’s stock valued at $60,000 after acquiring an additional 126 shares during the period.
+Worth Asset Management LLC purchased a new position in Lowe’s Companies in the 1st quarter worth about $63,000.
+Raleigh Capital Management Inc. purchased a new position in Lowe’s Companies in the 4th quarter worth about $83,000.
+First Community Trust NA purchased a new position in Lowe’s Companies in the 4th quarter worth about $102,000.
+Finally, Tobam increased its stake in Lowe’s Companies by 111.3% in the 4th quarter.
+Tobam now owns 524 shares of the home improvement retailer’s stock worth $135,000 after buying an additional 276 shares during the period.
+75.46% of the stock is currently owned by institutional investors and hedge funds.

 Lowe's Companies, Inc, together with its subsidiaries, operates as a home improvement retailer in the United States and internationally.
 The company offers a line of products for construction, maintenance, repair, remodeling, and decorating.
 It provides home improvement products, such as appliances, seasonal and outdoor living, lawn and garden, lumber, kitchens and bath, tools, paint, millwork, hardware, flooring, rough plumbing, building materials, décor, lighting, and electrical.